 ‘Possibly, you’re also happier,’ Mo said, ‘now that you no longer think you have to defend your old beliefs.’

 ‘I admit when I first arrived, I wasn’t sure what to make about either of you performing your stunts and talking your wacky talk.
-Although things seem a bit more reasonable now, even if I’m no longer sure what reasonable is supposed to mean.
+However, things seem more reasonable now, even if I’m no longer sure what reasonable is supposed to mean.

 ‘Or so it seems,’ Eli said.
-‘In truth, this body is an expression to your true form, the immortal pattern rather than the biological adaptation for the earth’s mode of existence.
+‘In truth, this body is an expression of your true form, the immortal pattern rather than the biological adaptation for the earth’s mode of existence.

 ‘So you see, James, you haven’t lost anything.
-Not only is your indestructible spirit body, with its light and subtle form, less dense than what you were accustomed to, it also remains sufficiently malleable to express the quality of your unique character.’
+Your indestructible spirit body, with its light and subtle form, is less dense than what you were accustomed to.
+It also remains sufficiently malleable to express the quality of your unique character.’

-‘That’s because this subtle body configures to whatever planes of existence you might experience,’ Mo said.
-‘Nevertheless, this adaptability will require a greater depth of understanding as we prepare you for what’s next on your itinerary.’
+‘That’s because this subtle body configures whatever planes of existence you might experience,’ Mo said.
+‘Nevertheless, this adaptability will require a greater understanding as we prepare you for what’s next on your itinerary.’

 ‘Itinerary?’
 I asked.
 ‘Okay, so where am I going?’

-‘Later, when you return to your body on the earth plane, as we anticipate, you will have to stuff your wings back into your caterpillar body so that you can complete your body’s mortal journey.
+‘Later, when you return to your body on the earth plane, as we anticipate, you will have to stuff your wings back into your caterpillar body to complete your body’s mortal journey.
 Not that you will always have to crawl on your belly; still, you will have to contend once again with your body’s physical limitations.

-‘You might not realise at first that your true identity is that of an immortal butterfly.
-Remember, it’s the caterpillar’s metamorphosis that makes the butterfly, which is why you, in yours, will flutter even higher next time you return to your eternal home.’
+‘You might not realise that your true identity is that of an immortal butterfly.
+Remember, the caterpillar’s metamorphosis makes the butterfly, which is why you, in yours, will flutter even higher next time you return to your eternal home.’

 ‘Fortunately,’ Eli said, ‘your awareness of what occurred here will follow your return to your mortal caterpillar, even if at first you don’t recall what happened.
 Then, you will never again feel lost or alone as you sometimes do on earth.
 That’s what I mean by no longer crawling on your belly.
 Your spirit may wish to fly, and if you let it, it just may.’